sapinspys/webdb-i-challenge/queries.md

 ## find the phone number for the supplier with the id 11.
 Should be (010) 9984510.

+select Phone from Suppliers where SupplierID = 11;

 ## list orders descending by the order date.
 The order with date 1997-02-12 should be at the top.

+select * from Orders order by OrderDate desc;

 ## find all suppliers who have names longer than 20 characters.
 You can use `length(SupplierName)` to get the length of the name.
 Returns 11 records.